semmie-max/semmie-max/README.md

 Currently
-  Wrapping up a CV builder, focused on clean UI/UX, export functionality, and keeping it fast.
+  Wrapping up a chatbot that breaks down complex things for better understanding.
+It accepts any file and explains the content simply, focused on clean UI/UX, export functionality, and keeping it fast.
 Always pushing toward scalable frontend architecture that holds up at scale.

 Connect With Me